 If I Can Prove Liability, What Losses Can I Recover?

 Learning who determines fault in a car accident in Virginia is only part of the equation.
 It’s also helpful to know how the value of your claim will be determined.
 The total value of your losses depends on the assessed amount of damages.
 When calculating damages, the goal is to compensate a person and make them whole again after an accident.
 An insurance company calculates damages by assessing the losses you’ve incurred due to the accident, including medical expenses, lost wages, diminished earning capacity, out-of-pocket expenses, mileage, and future medical expenses.

 You can also recover noneconomic damages that compensate you for the emotional and mental harm caused by your accident.
-Examples of noneconomic damages include pain and suffering, emotional distress, and loss of consortium.
+Examples of non-economic damages include pain and suffering, emotional distress, and loss of consortium.
 An insurance company may not consider these damages if you don’t claim them, so it’s important to include these in your claim.
-Even though they are harder to calculate, a lawyer will know how to assess noneconomic damages so that you are fully compensated for your losses.
+Even though they are harder to calculate, a lawyer will know how to assess noneconomic damages to compensate you for your losses fully.

 Once the calculation is complete, an experienced attorney will compare your claim’s value to similar claims, consider what an insurance company has paid in the past for comparable damages, and then arrive at an appropriate value for your losses.
 This is the amount your attorney will fight for during the claims or lawsuit process.